aras-p/glsl-optimizer/src/gallium/docs/source/debugging.rst

 Remote Debugger
 ^^^^^^^^^^^^^^^

-Or rbug for short allows for runtime inspections of :ref:`Context`, :ref:`Screen`, Resources and Shaders; pauseing and stepping of draw calls;
-and runtime disable and replacement of shaders.
-Is used with rbug-gui which is hosted outside of the main mesa repositor.
-Rbug is can be used over a network connection so the debbuger does not need to be on the same machine.
+The remote debugger, commonly known as rbug, allows for runtime inspections of :ref:`Context`, :ref:`Screen`, :ref:`Resource` and :ref:`Shader` objects; and pausing and stepping of :ref:`Draw` calls.
+Is used with rbug-gui which is hosted outside of the main mesa repository. rbug is can be used over a network connection, so the debugger does not need to be on the same machine.